ctorres80/ocs_performance/README.md

 Thursday 19 November 2020  01:22:19 +0000 (0:00:00.418)       0:04:54.462 *****
 FAILED - RETRYING: Waiting for the availability of fio replicas=8 (60 retries left).
 ```
-Be careful with the ansible output, it will show the fio pod `` Ready `` for testing
+Be careful with the ansible output, it will show the fio pods `` Running `` and ready for testing
 ```bash
 TASK [rbd_ceph_performance : fio pods available for OCS testing with storage class sc-cephrbd-replica2] **********************************************************************************
 Thursday 19 November 2020  01:23:54 +0000 (0:00:00.419)       0:06:29.268 *****